Viftrup/viftrup.github.io/_posts/2025-28-04-using-certbot-to-provision-a-publicly-signed-certificate-and-automatically-populate-dns-records-within-cloudflare.markdown

 Additionally, you can do filtering based on client IP for enhanced security.

 TTL or Time-to-Live is essentially the lifetime of your token.
 If you're only doing this once and know you might forget to disable or delete the token, go ahead and add an expiration date.
-It might be worth adding an expiration date nevertheless—just in case!
+It might be worth adding an expiration date nevertheless - just in case!

 Create a secret named `cloudflare.ini` (or something else, just make sure to point to the correct file)
 ```text